 - Simple setup with ClickHouse being the only dependency

-- OpenTelemetry support including pre-configured distros
+- OpenTelemetry support including pre-configured distributions

 Cons: